-- 166 One national standard setter considered this project to be less important.
-It noted that most of IFRS 5 difficulties were discussed at the time the Standard was developed and do not seem to cause major problems in accounting practice. - One national standard setter provided as a reason for attaching a medium priority to the project that there were several practical issues related to IFRS 5. - One national standard setter supported it as a high priority project.
-It was concerned with the assessment of which transactions should be accounted for under the standard and with the application of the one-year rule. - 169 One national standard setter suggested not to carry out a PIR as this would delay standard setting and it is unclear whether something new can be learned.
-Instead the Board should undertake a comprehensive review of IFRS 5 to address stakeholders' main concerns. - 170 One preparer organisation noted that the arguments for a review of IFRS 5 are still valid and that this project should be given high priority.
-They put forward the following issues: - (a) The scope of the presentation requirements of discontinued operations; - (b) Guidance on the presentation of discontinued operations; - (c) The characteristic of the notes disclosures requirements of IFRS 5; and - (d) The boundaries of disposal groups.
+- 154 One national standard setter considered this project to be less important.
+It noted that most of IFRS 5 difficulties were discussed at the time the Standard was developed and do not seem to cause major problems in accounting practice. - 155 One national standard setter provided as a reason for attaching a medium priority to the project that there were several practical issues related to IFRS 5. - 156 One national standard setter supported it as a high priority project.
+It was concerned with the assessment of which transactions should be accounted for under the standard and with the application of the one-year rule. - 157 One national standard setter suggested not to carry out a PIR as this would delay standard setting and it is unclear whether something new can be learned.
+Instead the Board should undertake a comprehensive review of IFRS 5 to address stakeholders' main concerns.